njsoftdev/screencast/README.md

 ## How to install and setup ?
 - Do git clone or download zip (if it zip then unpack it)
-- In your browser open chrome://extensions/ and enable developer mode then load unpacked
+- In your browser open [chrome://extensions](chrome://extensions) and enable developer mode then load unpacked
 - Select unpacked (or cloned) dir and pin it from extensions icon near omnibox.
 - To setup nextcloud uploading click on extension icon and click Settings and fill the form.
 Please use application password ( /settings/user/security )

 ## How it works?
-Extension uses MediaStream recording API and library ts-ebml for extract duration information after finish capture.
-If nextcloud settings enabled, video will upload to server through webdav.
+Extension uses [MediaStream recording API](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream_Recording_API) and library [ts-ebml](https://github.com/legokichi/ts-ebml) for extract duration information after finish capture.
+If nextcloud settings enabled, video will upload to server through [webdav](https://docs.nextcloud.com/server/latest/developer_manual/client_apis/WebDAV/basic.html).
 It's important to use application password.

 ### Screenshots
 ![](screenshot1.png)